pythoninchemistry/intro_python_chemists/README.md

 ## Recognizing contributors

-We welcome and recognize all contributions from documentation to testing to code development.
+We welcome and recognize all contributions from writing new content to proof reading to improving figures.
 You can see a list of current contributors in the [contributors tab](https://github.com/pythoninchemistry/intro_python_chemists/graphs/contributors).

 If you would like to be involved, please look at the [contributing guidelines](https://github.com/pythoninchemistry/intro_python_chemists/blob/master/content/contributing.md).